Ford Brasil: 2000s: Ford Fusion, Fiesta, Mondeo, and EcoSport

 Ford do Brasil manufactured models with four-cylinder engines 1.0/1.6 Zetec-Rocam and the 2.0 liter Duratec on localized low-cost versions of the global platforms like the Ford Ka, Ford Fiesta and the Ford Ecosport, a XUV version of the European Ford Fusion mk1.

 In 2000 Ford closed the Ipiranga Plant, which produced CKD trucks and automobiles.

-Part of the overall success of the Ford America Latina operations, currently the one that provides the highest profit within the Ford Motor Company global operation, was the brand new factory in Camaçari in the northern State of Bahia in which Ford invested US$4 billion and created a unique environment that consolidates production line with their direct suppliers' own facilities.
+Part of the overall success of the Ford America Latina operations, currently the one that provides the highest profit within the Ford Motor Company global operation, was the brand new factory in Camaçari in the northern State of Bahia in which Ford invested US$4 billion and created an environment that consolidates production line with their direct suppliers' own facilities.
 The Ford EcoSport mini SUV and the Ford Fiesta were made for the Brazilian market and exported to other developing countries as well.

 While Ford continued to offer European models like the Focus (imported from Argentina) the Ford F-250 pick-up truck, Since 2006, the four-cylinder version of the Mexican-built Ford Fusion had been sold as a lower-production-cost replacement for the Ford Mondeo, as the fourth generation model would have been too expensive to be sold in Brazil, although it was sold in Argentina.
 The Ford Fusion had sold quite well in Brazil, often topping the charts as the best-selling car of its segment in Brazil.

 Ford do Brasil had at that time 396 sales points and 233 dealerships.